Erik Prince fights accusations he tried to help set up Russia back channel at secret Seychelles meeting

 “This is a circular firing-squad argument,” Prince said, before leaving the country for a business meeting, ”If the left’s fantasy of collusion is true, why does a meeting two months after election matter at all.”

-California Democrat and Intelligence Committee member Rep. Eric Swalwell, told CNN: “He never gave the name George Nader.
+California Democrat and Intelligence Committee member Rep. Eric Swalwell told CNN that during Prince's testimony, he “never gave the name George Nader.
 If he met with George Nader, he lied under oath.”

 Prince, who testified without an attorney present, says his comments about meetings with the UAE government, its advisers and delegations in the Seychelles cover Nader who worked for the Emiratis.